 update 24.04.2017 – include Subject Alternative Name field

-In the following a short guide in how to set-up a secure Apache 2.4 server for Owncloud will be presented.
+In the following a short guide how to manually set-up a secure Apache 2.4 server for Nextcloud will be presented.